 Ten Band Graphic Audio Equalizer: Turn on to adjust the level of different frequency bands within an audio signal.
 This feature is for advanced users with audio configuration experience.

-Talkback range : Choose the operational range to gather audio content.
+Talkback range Image: Choose the operational range to gather audio content.
 An increase to the operational range cause a reduction of simultaneous two-way communication capabilities.

-Voice : Turn on to enhance the voice content in relation to other sounds.
-Recordings Ongoing recordings: Show all ongoing recordings on the device.
+Voice enhancement \bigcirc : Turn on to enhance the voice content in relation to other sounds.

+Recordings

+Ongoing recordings: Show all ongoing recordings on the device.

 Start a recording on the device.

+^J Choose which storage device to save to.

 Stop a recording on the device.

-Triggered recordings will end when manually stopped or when the storage device to save to. device is shut down.
+Triggered recordings will end when manually stopped or when the device is shut down.

 Continuous recordings will continue until manually stopped.
 Even if the device is shut down, the recording will continue when the device starts up again.

+\triangleright Play the recording.

+J Stop playing the recording.

-Show or hide information and options about the Play the recording.
-Stop playing the recording. recording.
+\frown Show or hide information and options about the recording.

 Set export range: If you only want to export part of the recording, enter a time span.
 Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.

 Encrypt: Select to set a password for exported recordings.
-It will not be possible to open the exported file without the password. recording.Export: Export the whole or a part of the recording.
-Click to filter the recordings.
+It will not be possible to open the exported file without the password.

+U Click to delete a recording.

+Export: Export the whole or a part of the recording.

+T Click to filter the recordings.

 From: Show recordings done after a certain point in time.

 To: Show recordings up until a certain point in time.

-Source 1: Show recordings based on source.
+Source (): Show recordings based on source.
 The source refers to the sensor.

 Event: Show recordings based on events.

 Storage: Show recordings based on storage type.

+Apps

-Apps Add app: Install a new app.Find more apps: Find more apps to install.
-You will be taken to an overview page of Axis : Turn on to allow installation of unsigned apps.
-Allow root-privileged apps View the security updates in AXIS OS and ACAP apps. allow apps with root privileges full access to the device.
+Add app: Install a new app.

+Find more apps: Find more apps to install.
+You will be taken to an overview page of Axis apps.

+Allow unsigned apps 😶 : Turn on to allow installation of unsigned apps.

+1 View the security updates in AXIS OS and ACAP apps.

 The device's performance might be affected if you run several apps at the same time.

 Use the switch next to the app name to start or stop the app.

 Open: Access the app's settings.
 The available settings depend on the application.
 Some applications don't have any settings.

-The context menu can contain one or more of the following options: Open-source license: View information about open-source licenses used in the app.
-App log: View a log of the app events.
-The log is helpful when you contact support.
-Activate license with a key: If the app requires a license, you need to activate it.
+The context menu can contain one or more of the following options:

+- Open-source license: View information about open-source licenses used in the app. - App log: View a log of the app events.
+The log is helpful when you contact support. - Activate license with a key: If the app requires a license, you need to activate it.
 Use this option if your device doesn't have internet access.
 If you don't have a license key, go to axis.com/products/analytics.
-You need a license code and the Axis product serial number to generate a license key.
-Activate license automatically: If the app requires a license, you need to activate it.
+You need a license code and the Axis product serial number to generate a license key. - Activate license automatically: If the app requires a license, you need to activate it.
 Use this option if your device has internet access.
-You need a license code to activate the license.
-Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
-If you deactivate the license, you also remove it from the device.

-- Settings: Configure the parameters. - Delete: Delete the app permanently from the device.
+You need a license code to activate the license. - Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
+If you deactivate the license, you also remove it from the device. - Settings: Configure the parameters. - Delete: Delete the app permanently from the device.
 If you don't deactivate the license first, it remains active.